 8 Things to Consider Before You Start Planning Your Wedding

 Congratulations you’re engaged!
 And now the fun of wedding planning can begin, but where do you start and what do you do first.

-Before you get carried away with hiring a pair of flying doves, a horse drawn carriage and ordering gold embossed wedding stationary, we have collated the top 8 areas to consider at the start of your wedding planning journey.
+Before you get carried away with hiring a pair of flying doves, a horse drawn carriage and ordering gold embossed wedding stationery, we have collated the top 8 areas to consider at the start of your wedding planning journey.

 How to start planning your wedding

 Firstly, enjoy your engagement!

 Odds are that before you’ve even had the chance to get your engagement ring resized questions will be fired your way like when, where and how are you getting married.
 Don’t rush into any on the spot decisions like choosing your groomsmen and maid of honour or promising invites to your big day straight away, instead share the excitement of your engagement story, thank well wishers and avoid hasty decisions.

 Keep up the Communication

 Communication with your fiancée is vital during your whole wedding planning journey and especially prior to any official organising.
 Begin by having open discussions together on the dreams and aspirations you have for your big day, after all the wedding is about the both of you (even if sometimes you might think the day is just for you!).

 It’s most likely that before getting engaged you’ve mentioned aspects of your dream wedding whether its a passing comment on how much the family church means to you or even your thoughts on a friends wedding day but now is the time sit down, reflect and listen to both of your ideas.

 Initial discussion points for you and your fiancée: